 This program is designed to prepare students to demonstrate the following learning outcomes:

-4. Identify and describe cultural conditions for over 500 different ornamental landscape plants commonly found in the industry including deciduous and evergreen trees and shrubs, herbaceous perennials, and annuals.
+2. Identify and describe the cultural conditions for over 450 ornamental landscape plants commonly used in the Green Industry.

 Suggested Semester Sequence